CLOVIS-AI/website/docs/website/docs/blog/posts/2026/kotlin-tricks-parameter-order.md

 On the call site, the vararg is not delimited.
 Because of this, a function can only have a single `vararg` parameter.

-Additionally, positional parameters are forbidden after a `vararg` parameter:
+Additionally, positional arguments are forbidden after a `vararg` argument:
 ```kotlin
 fun mandatoryAfterVararg(
 	vararg items: Int,